 Essentially an educational choral workshop, there have been occasional public performances for local charities and sometimes a choral evensong, either in conjunction with organ and/or other instrumentalists.

-The events are of interest to singers of all ages, and Martin is particularly keen to encourage younger members who are perhaps in the process of developing their musical direction and are open to new avenues of discovery.
+The events are open to singers of all ages, and Martin is particularly keen to encourage younger members who are perhaps in the process of developing their musical direction and are open to new avenues of discovery.
 There is no age limit at either end of the scale, though all singers should have some basic sight reading ability and be able to 'blend'.
-These skills naturally develop over our time together.
+These skills tend to develop naturally over our time together.

-More recent developments have seen a smaller group enjoy weekend workshops in the beautiful Conwy Valley in North Wales, and the Travelling Singers of Note group has grown from the original concept and now meets monthly to explore interesting and unfamiliar music in enjoyable company.
+More recent developments have seen a smaller group enjoy weekend workshops in the beautiful Conwy Valley in North Wales, and the monthly meeting of the Travelling Singers of Note has grown from the original concept and now also meets socially from time to time.

 Singers of Note is keen to forge links with educational establishments, schools, colleges, universities, as well as with associations such at the Early Music Fora or Music Federations, and would be interested to hear from organizations with appropriate venues for workshops.

 Thank you for your interest, and whatever your preferences, keep making music.